mnestorov/custom-multisite-cookie-manager/README.md

 ### How are cookies named?

 Each cookie is named `custom_cookie_[BLOG_ID]`, where `[BLOG_ID]` is the ID of the site within the network.

+### How can I view all cookies being set across the network?

+Navigate to the **Network Admin -> Settings -> Cookie Settings -> Cookie Usage Reports** to view a list of all unique cookies being set across the network along with the number of sites on which each cookie has been found.

 ## Changelog